JustAdams/Chip8/README.md

 # Chip8

-Chip 8 is a simple virtual machine which can read chip 8 programs.
+Chip 8 is a simple virtual machine which can read and execute .ch8 programs.

 References
 https://tobiasvl.github.io/blog/write-a-chip-8-emulator/